Scottish-Tech-Army/soundscape-backend/docs/architecture.md

     - The worker named `PMTILES_BUCKET` contains the worker defined in the [protomaps PMTiles repository](https://github.com/protomaps/PMTiles), which allows retrieval of tiles for the client containing Open Street Map data used for maps and audio.
 This worker takes a configuration parameter which defines which of the various pmtiles files in the bucket is currently in use.

     - The worker named `EXTRACTS_BUCKET` contains a worker that allows the download of extracts.
 Clients download a file `manifest.geojson.gz` which lists all of the extracts available, and can then download the extract that is most suitable for their location.
 Again, this worker takes a configuration parameter which indicates which version clients should be offered.
-However, there are two important differences.
+However, the flow is somewhat different.

-        - While data is returned from the R2 bucket if present, not all data is initially uploaded to R2.
-If the file required is not present, there are two flows.
+        - If the data is present in the R2 bucket already, then it is returned to the client.

-            - If the header shows that it is smaller than a threshold (currently 100MB) it is retrieved from Azure and stored in R2 before being returned to the client.
+        - If the data is not present in the R2 bucket, then an HTTP HEAD request is issued to the Azure storage.
+If the header shows that it is smaller than a threshold (currently 100MB) it is retrieved from Azure directly by the worker and stored in R2 before being returned to the client. *For simplicity, this flow is not shown in the architecture diagram.*

         - If the header shows that it is larger than that threshold, then a 503 error is returned with a `Retry-After` header.
 A message is put on the queue (see below).

-        - All extracts files are both named and datastamped, and the manifest file references datestamped files.
+        All extracts files are both named and datastamped, and the manifest file references datestamped files.
 Hence if the extracts list changes while a client is still processing the manifest, the old extracts are still available for a limited time (around twenty minutes).
 After this period, clients must download the manifest and recalculate which extract they should use.

-    - The consumer worker `EXTRACTS_BUCKET-queue` listens on a queue, and receives messages whenever a request indicates that an extract was not available and was too large to download inline.
+    - The consumer worker `EXTRACTS_BUCKET-queue` monitors a queue, and receives messages whenever a request indicates that an extract was not available and was too large to download inline.
 When it receives such a message, it does the following.

         - If the extract file is now in R2, it stops immediately (as some other worker already did the job for it).